webmastersmith/WGU_Cloud_Computing/D318_Cloud_Applications/Cloud_Applications.md

 ## 1.2 Explain the factors that contribute to capacity planning

 - Capacity Planning Hardware:
-  - Minimum and recommended specifications for CPU, RAM, storage, network connectivity, etc.
+  - **EndUser**
+    - Access from any device.
+  - **Business**
+    - Hardware requirements specify the physical infrastructure needed to support the project.
+This includes servers, storage, networking equipment, ect.
+    - Internet throughput/speed.
+    - Hardware Scalability.
     - Compatibility with cloud platforms and operating systems.
 - Capacity Planning Software:
-  - Operating systems, applications, and middleware needed for the cloud environment.
+  - Software requirements encompass various software components, which may include off-the-shelf products, custom software, security software, auditing tools, and more.
+    - Licensing requirements and costs.
   - Compatibility with the chosen cloud platform and hardware.
-  - Licensing requirements and costs.
 - Capacity Planning Budgetary:
   - Estimated costs for hardware, software, cloud services, and ongoing maintenance.
+    - Include development budget, operational budget, and security budget, taking into account costs for creating, maintaining, and securing the product or system.
+  - Cost of subscriptions.
+  - Cost of scaling resources.
   - Budget allocation for different components of the cloud environment.
 - Capacity Planning Business need analysis:
   - Identifying the business objectives and challenges that the cloud solution will address.